stacks-network/stacks-core/docs/blockstack_naming_service.md

 We supply a reference
-implementation of a [BNS Subdomain Registrar](https://github.com/blockstack/subdomain-registrar) to help developers register and manage subdomains.
+implementation of a [BNS Subdomain Registrar](https://github.com/blockstack/subdomain-registrar) to help developers broadcast subdomain operations.
+Users would still own their subdomain names; the registrar simply gives developers a convenient way for them to register and manage them in the context of a particular application.

 ## BNS Forks